-For the uninitiated, oopsie bread is an ingenious bread substitute that is low carb, wheat free, grain free, and sugar free.
+For the uninitiated, oopsie bread is an ingenious low carb bread substitute that’s wheat free, grain free, and sugar free.

 Also known as cloud bread, this creative approach to buns, rolls, and beyond brings major protein to the table—with hardly any carbs.

-To break it down, oopsie bread is a baked, low carb bread alternative made from cream cheese, cream of tartar, eggs, and sometimes, a sweetener like stevia.
+Oopsie bread is a low carb bread alternative made from cream cheese, cream of tartar, eggs, and sometimes a sweetener like stevia.

 What Does Oopsie Bread Taste Like?

 Oopsie bread can best be described as “bread-like.”
 The only negative oopsie bread reviews I’ve seen are people expecting an exact dupe of their favorite crusty baguette.

 Oopsie bread texture resembles a savory meringue—eggy with a little crunchy.

 Don’t be skeptical…

 Just because it’s not bread, doesn’t mean it’s not good—I’ve served these to bread lovers who think these rolls are fantastic!